 Some states provide this information online on over the phone.
 Contact the nurse aid registry office for your state to find out the steps required to access your information online.
 In addition to your name, you may be required to provide additional information such as your social security number.

 Some states allow employers to access this information online as well and maintain an open online registry that can be searched with just a first and last name.
-These registries provide information on the status of background checks as well as the date the health care worker completed certified nurse assistance training, and where that training was completed.
+These registries provide information on the status of background checks as well as the date the health care worker completed certified nurse assistance program, and where that course was completed.

 What if I Don’t Know Who to Contact?